dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

 Introduction
 ____________

 The TC-Gen tool provides verification of tropical cyclone genesis forecasts in ATCF file format.
 Producing reliable tropical cyclone genesis forecasts is an important metric for global numerical weather prediction models.
 This tool ingests deterministic model output post-processed by a genesis tracking software (e.g. GFDL vortex tracker) and ATCF format reference dataset(s) (e.g. Best Track analysis and CARQ operational tracks) and outputs categorical counts and statistics.
 The capability to modify the spatial and temporal tolerances that define a “hit” forecast is included to give users the ability to condition the criteria based on model performance and/or conduct sensitivity analyses.
-Statistical aspects are outlines in Section 21.2 and practical aspects of the TC-Gen tool are described in Section 21.3.
+Statistical aspects are outlines in :numref:`tc-gen_stat_aspects` and practical aspects of the TC-Gen tool are described in :numref:`tc-gen_practical_info`.

+.. _tc-gen_stat_aspects:

 Statistical aspects
 ___________________